 Maine law says that you must keep a copy of each annual letter, and a copy of each year-end assessment, for your records.
 If the commissioner of education asks to see the letter or the year-end assessment, you must provide it.

 You must teach all of the following subjects:

 Keep a copy of the assessment you submit for your records.

 Option 2: Homeschooling as a student of a private school:

-Maine law allows homeschooling parents to join together and function as a “recognized as equivalent private school” (REPS).
-The requirements a private school must follow to be “recognized as equivalent” are listed in HSLDA’s analysis of Maine state law.
+Maine law allows homeschooling parents to join together and function as a private school the state recognizes as providing equivalent instruction.
+The requirements a private school must follow to be recognized are listed in HSLDA’s analysis of Maine state law.
 You can satisfy Maine’s school attendance laws by enrolling your child in one of these schools.

 One of the requirements for obtaining recognition is that the school must provide instruction in these subjects:

 You can find Maine’s specific recordkeeping requirements, if any, above.
 Regardless of what state you live in, HSLDA recommends that you keep detailed records of your homeschool program.
 These records may be helpful if you face an investigation regarding your homeschooling or your student needs to furnish proof of education.